pulumi/docs/content/docs/guides/scim/azuread.md

 ---
-title: Configuring SCIM in Azure AD
+title: Configuring SCIM in Azure Active Directory
 meta_desc: This page describes how to support SCIM 2.0 functionality between Pulumi and Azure AD.
 menu:
     userguides: